Want to know how your credit will transfer? Click here to search our database!

 Marymount has an articulation agreement with some Florida community colleges to aid students who wish to transfer.
 Please click here for more information, including a pathway.
 Course equivalencies can be found here.

 Course Equivalencies and Evaluation of Transfer Credit

-Course equivalencies for all NOVA and all other Virginia community colleges are available.
-Course equivalencies are also available for students at Montgomery College, Prince George's Community College, George Mason University, Virginia Commonwealth University, and Howard Community College who wish to transfer to Marymount.
+Course equivalencies are also available for students at George Mason University, Virginia Commonwealth University, and Howard Community College who wish to transfer to Marymount.

 *Important Note: All courses are subject to review by faculty within the discipline of a course.
 This may delay the posting of your transfer credit.
 It is crucial that all transcripts are submitted as early as possible so that your credit will be evaluated by the orientation and registration periods.
 Elective credit will be awarded as placeholder credit and will remain on your record unless or until an equivalent Marymount course has been determined.

 Credit by Examination

 Students may apply up to 30 hours of credit earned by examination to the 84-hour transfer credit maximum.
 Marymount will accept credit earned through College-Level Examination Program (CLEP), International Baccalaureate (IB), and Advanced Placement (AP) examinations.
 Please click here for more information.
 Credit earned by examination after matriculation is subject to post-matriculation transfer limits.